The 10 Poorest Cities In Florida For 2025

-The poorest places in Florida are Opa-Locka and Quincy for 2023 based on Saturday Night Science.
+The poorest places in Florida are Quincy and Palatka for 2025 based on Saturday Night Science.

 Like all states, Florida has certain places that are going on hard times.
 These Florida places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.